 Another Place is a a piece of modern sculpture consisting of 100 life size cast iron figures which stand at various places over a 3 kilometre stretch of Crosby Beach.
 They all stand facing the horizon.
 They are all identical and were modelled on Mr Gormley himself.

 The figures were displayed in a few places in Europe – Cuxhaven in Germany, Stavenger in Norway and De Panne in Belgium.
-But we have them now!
-Yes due to the amazing foresight of an English Borough Council they are there at Crosby Beach forever!
+But due to the amazing foresight of an English Borough Council they are there at now located at Crosby Beach forever.

 I think it is the most perfect location in the world for them to be.
 There are the Liverpool docks not too far away and we watched lots of cargo ships going in and out.
-All going to another place or coming from one anyway!
+All going to another place or coming from one.
 The figures seem to stand staring longingly at the boats – and the horizon.
-They are like me – I am always standing looking for another place (metaphorically at least).
+I felt I could really identify with those figures.
+They are like me always standing looking for another place to go.

 Antony Gormley himself I believe felt that Crosby Beach was perfect.
 He describes how Another Place ” harnesses the ebb and flow of the tide to explore man’s relationship with nature.”
 Obviously what better place than on a beach?? (see Visit Liverpool)

-As I mentioned they are at Crosby Beach near Liverpool.
-They are spread over a 3 km area and some are too far out to get to.
+As I mentioned the figures are located at Crosby Beach near Liverpool.
+They are spread over a 3 km area and some of the figures are too far out to get to.
 In fact there are clear warnings to visitors to stay within 50 metres of the promenade at all times and not to attempt to walk out to the furthest figures.
 There are areas of soft sand and mud and a risk of changing tide so it is very important to follow these safety guidelines.
 Some of the patches we walked on (within the 50 metre radius were soft and quite hard going – it felt a bit like quick sand)

-Train – We took the train!
-You can access it via 3 railway stations – Waterloo, Blundellsands and Crosby or the one we arrived at – Hall Road.
-Its a short walk to the beach from there.
+BU TRAIN – You can access Crosby Beach via 3 railway stations – Waterloo, Blundellsands and Crosby or Hall Road.
+Its a short 5 minute walk to the beach from there.

 - Check the tides!
 You don’t want to arrive and find the tide is in!
 We arrived at low tide.